snimmagadda1/s11a.com/content/06-27-2021/index.md

 ## Authenticating

+The app is going to need permission to make its requests.
 Github exposes a [single method](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps) to authenticate as an application.
 The process is straightforward enough: You create and sign a JWT then send it off in a request for an access token.
 The private key we downloaded above will be used for signature generation.
 The maximum lifetime we can request for an access token is 10 minutes.
 If we wanted to do this in Go, creating the JWT would look something like this using [jwt-go](github.com/dgrijalva/jwt-go):

 ```go
 	iss := time.Now()